-Browder Ridge Trail is a 7.2 mile out and back trail located near Cascadia, OR that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Browder Ridge Trail to Heart Lake is a 11.7 mile moderately trafficked out and back trail located near Cascadia, OR that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Sweet Home: Travel east on Hwy. #20 for 34 miles to Forest Road 15 (Deer Creek.) ravel 2.5 miles and turn left on spur road 080 and follow for 0.5 miles to the trailhead.
 For the eastern approach, follow the directions for Gate Creek Trail.